New York Sexual Abuse Lawyers

-The bill effectively eliminates the statute of limitations for prosecuting child sexual abuse crimes as well as filing for civil suits for damages against offenders (e.g. an individual, public or private institutions).
+This bill eliminates the statute of limitation for prosecuting child sexual abuse crimes and filing civil lawsuits for damages against individuals, public institutions, and private institutions related to child sexual abuse.

 Under the new law:

-- Sexual abuse survivors will gain the ability to file felony charges against their offender until they turn 28 years of age.
+- Survivors who suffered sexual abuse as children will be able to file felony criminal charges against the offender until they turn 28.

-- Victims can seek to file misdemeanor charges against the offender until they reach 25 years of age.
+- Victims can seek misdemeanor charges against the offending party until their 25th birthday.

-- Law enforcement will now have more time to file charges against offenders.
+- Law enforcement will now have more time to file charges against abusers.

 Types of Compensation for Sexual Abuse Claims